eclipse/mosaic.website/content/docs/simulators/traffic_simulator_sumo.md

 Keep in mind to launch Eclipse MOSAIC with the argument `-w 0` in order to disable the watchdog timer.
 Otherwise, it
 would shut down Eclipse MOSAIC if the simulation is paused in the SUMO GUI.
 {{% /alert %}}

+## Using LibSumo with Eclipse MOSAIC

+The coupling between MOSAIC and SUMO is implemented in two ways.
+The default implementation uses a socket-based API provided by SUMO, short TraCI.
+This interface has been well-established over the recent years and integrates very well with MOSAIC.
+The main disadvantage of this method is, that it uses a socket to transmit all the simulation data from SUMO to MOSAIC, even if SUMO runs on the very same machine.
+This may result in a bottleneck and slows down the simulation especially for large-scale scenarios.

+To overcome this, there is a second method to couple SUMO and MOSAIC with each other.
+This integrates SUMO as a dynamic linked library into MOSAIC, which results in a much faster data exchange.
+In order to get this running, you need to follow these steps:
+* Make sure `SUMO_HOME` environment variable is set correctly to your SUMO installation.
+* Check, if there's a `bin/libsumojni.dll` or `bin/liblibsumojni.so` file in your SUMO installation directory.
+If not, you might need to install the "extras" release bundle of SUMO (Windows), or you need to re-build SUMO from sources and activate the build of libsumo (see https://sumo.dlr.de/docs/Libsumo.html#building_it).
+* Only the recent SUMO version ({{< version of="sumo" >}}) is supported.

+If these pre-requisites are met, you can activate this feature editing the file `<mosaic>/etc/runtime.json`.
+Here, the entry
+`org.eclipse.mosaic.fed.sumo.ambassador.SumoAmbassador` must be
+replaced with
+`org.eclipse.mosaic.fed.sumo.ambassador.LibSumoAmbassador`.

+{{% alert note %}}
+Please be aware that this feature is still experimental.
+Also, some SUMO commands are not yet supported (retrieving leader information, partly missing information about traffic lights and induction loops).
+{{% /alert %}}

 ## Adding Vehicles